Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 Example 4: Við tölum -> Við töluðum\
 Example 5: Þið talið -> Þið töluðuð\
 Example 6: Þeir tala -> Þeir töluðu

-If this is the first time you are seeing these two charts, it may seem like a lot of information to take in.
-While many courses and textbooks prefer to teach only one tense at a time, we are going to take a different approach for two main reasons.

-1. The past and present tense are both extremely common, so knowing only one is extremely limiting.
-2. Seeing and learning both tenses together helps us to internalize the changes between the present and past tenses better!

 *Practice: Take some time to observe both the charts together and try to learn how a verb changes in one person and plurality from the present into the past as well as pick out patterns in the charts more generally.*